-Businesses that aren’t prepared to serve or employ the Deaf are not in compliance with ADA expectations but, more importantly, they are missing out on an opportunity to be leaders in a movement to embrace Deaf culture.
-So, an important first step is to review and revise your ADA plan to place a special emphasis on how the company addresses the Deaf Community.
-Just like addressing physical disabilities, the Deaf have a unique set of challenges that all companies should be aware of and should be taking steps to address as part of their response to the ADA requirements.
+Businesses that aren’t adapted to serve or employ the Deaf are not in compliance with ADA expectations.
+Period.
+More importantly, they are missing out on an opportunity to be leaders in a movement to embrace Deaf culture.
+Knowing this now, the next important first step is to review and revise your ADA plan to place a special emphasis on how the company will address the Deaf Community.
+Similar to addressing physical disabilities, the Deaf have a unique set of challenges that all companies should be aware of and should be taking steps to address as part of their response to the ADA requirements.

 2. Review Policies and Procedures

-Each company has a set of operating policies and procedures which outline their standard operating processes.
-Review these policies and enhance them to ensure that they address the needs of the Deaf as both employees of the company as well as its customers.
-In compliance with ADA expectations, companies should be providing an equal opportunity for the Deaf to take part in the company’s services, programs, activities, and benefits.
+Every company has a set of operating policies and methods which describe their standard operating processes.
+Study these policies and enhance them to ensure that they address the needs of the Deaf as both employees of the company as well as its customers.
+In agreement with ADA expectations, companies should be providing an equal opportunity for the Deaf to take part in the company’s services, programs, activities, and benefits.

-US Department of Education studies have shown that implementing accommodations for the disabled is inexpensive and that the result of reaching out to the disabled pays significant benefits.
-In general, disabled employees were typically rated higher for performance, productivity, quality and flexibility.
+US Department of Education studies has shown that implementing accommodations for the disabled is economical and that the result of reaching out to the disabled returns significant advantages.
+In general, disabled employees were typically ranked higher for performance, productivity, quality, and flexibility.
 Some of these accommodations include providing employees with new technology – such as video software and video phones – making it easier for all employees to communicate vocally and visually.

-If an organization is looking for inclusion and diversity, the best step they can take is to create an organizational culture of acceptance.
-This culture goes far beyond just seeking ADA compliance for the disabled and deaf, but seeks to develop an organization that addresses the full spectrum of diversity and includes all in its employees as keys to the company’s success.
+If an organization is looking for inclusion and diversity, the greatest step they can take is to create an organizational culture of acceptance.
+This culture goes far beyond just seeking ADA compliance for the disabled and deaf but endeavors to develop an organization that addresses the full spectrum of diversity and includes all in its employees as keys to the company’s success.
 For the Deaf, this includes avoiding unnecessary miscommunication by providing tools and resources that make conversations between the Deaf and those that can hear near instantaneous.